nopnop2002/esp-idf-ftpServer/README.md

 ```

 # Partition table for Builtin SPI Flash Memory
-Use partitions_example_fatfs.csv when you select FATFS on Builtin SPI Flash Memory.
+If you select FATFS on the built-in SPI flash memory, use partitions_example_fatfs.csv.
-Use partitions_example_littlefs.csv when you select LittleFS on Builtin SPI Flash Memory.
+If you select LittleFS on the built-in SPI flash memory, use partitions_example_littlefs.csv.
 If your board has 4M SPI Flash Memory, you can get more space by changing this.
 The maximum partition size that can be specified for the 4M flash model is 0x2F0000(=2,960K).
 If you use 4M SPI Flash Memory, you need to change this.